 If the journalist is unable to publish his/her investigation after completion due to unforeseen circumstances, ARIJ will use its close ties with regional media to ensure the investigation sees the light.

 – Freelancer when a staff reporter has to work on an investigation.

 – Internal travel, hotels, research materials, lab analysis, etc. as required/approved

 – Translation of the final print investigation from Arabic to English

 – Legal support if legal action is taken against a journalist or investigation supported by ARIJ.
 In addition, we will help publish your investigations in other outlets or countries, and ensure they are carried by websites of international investigative reporting networks, including SCOOP, a regional support structure and network for investigative journalism in central and Eastern Europe.

-ARIJ encourages repeat investigations from committed Arab journalists and welcomes applications from them.
-We also offer the opportunity to become coaches or trainers, as we expand and strengthen the IJ network in our region.
+ARIJ encourages investigations and welcomes applications from committed Arab journalists.
+We also offer a pathway into developing as coaches or trainers, as we expand and strengthen the IJ network in our region.